-Changsha, the capital of Hunan Province, is well off the radar for most travelers to China.
-It’s mainly known as a place to pass through on the way to Zhangjiajie National Park.
+Changsha, the capital of Hunan Province, is well off many travelers’ radars.
+Some might pass through on the way to Zhangjiajie National Park or Fenghuang.
 But the city of several million is more than just a transport hub.
 It has thousands of years of history, and a lot more to offer than first meets the eye.
-In this guide we’ll be going over the top things to do in Changsha – east of the river, at least.
-As covered here, Yuelu Mountain is worthy of its own day trip.
+In this guide, we’ll be going over the top things to do in Changsha – east of the river, at least.
+As covered earlier, Yuelu Mountain is worthy of its own day trip.

 All of the locations mentioned below are relatively close to the city center.
 And thanks to the local subway system, Changsha is pretty easy to navigate.
-With that said, seeing everything below in a single day might be pushing it.
+With that said, seeing all the sites in a single day might be pushing it.
 At least a day and a half is recommended to see the city’s highlights (Yuelu Mountain not included).

 The pedestrian avenue known as Taiping Street was an important part of historical Changsha.
-And today it happens to be one of the trendiest areas in the city.
-People gather here to hang out, shop, or grab some street food such as the appropriately named ‘stinky tofu.’
+And today it happens to be one of the trendiest areas of the city.
+People gather here to hang out, shop, or grab some street food like the appropriately named ‘stinky tofu.’

 There are a few other attractions for those who aren’t into shopping, like a museum displaying old crafts and ceramics.
 And apparently, little alleyways off of the main street only start to come alive at night.

 Nearby Taiping Street is a much wider and more modern shopping street called Huangxing Walking Street.
-Around here you’ll come across multiple departments stores and chain restaurants, but there are some delicious hole-in-the-wall restaurants around here too.
+Around here you’ll come across multiple departments stores and chain restaurants, but there are some delicious hole-in-the-wall restaurants as well.

 Just off of Huangxing you can find the Huo Gong Dian Fire Temple.
 The temple was first dedicated to Emperor Ku (a descendant of Huangdi), who established the first fire department over 2,000 years ago.
-But fire has also become synonymous with Hunan culture in general, as the region is known for having especially spicy food by Chinese standards.
+But fire has also become synonymous with Hunan culture in general, as the region is known for having especially spicy food.

 Sadly, the local Fire Temple could not prevent the fire which ravaged most of the city in 1938 (more details down below).
-Today the temple still stands, but the courtyard is home to some modern restaurants.
+While today the temple still stands, the courtyard is home to some modern restaurants.

 Tianxin Pavilion is where you can find Changsha’s ancient city walls.
 The pavilion itself dates back to the 14th century, while a modern garden surrounds the whole area.
 Probably in part due to the ¥32 RMB entrance fee, Tianxin Pavilion doesn’t get many tourists.
 But that just makes it even more appealing to those hoping to escape the crowds.

 Lasting from 1850-1864, the Taiping Rebellion is one of world history’s bloodiest civil wars.
 It saw the ruling Qing dynasty defend China against the emerging Taiping Heavenly Kingdom.
-The breakaway state was formed in southeastern China by Hong Xiuquan, a Christian convert who not only wanted to overthrow the Qing dynasty, but to completely revamp Chinese society.
+The breakaway state was formed in southeastern China by Hong Xiuquan, a Christian convert.
+He not only wanted to overthrow the Qing dynasty, but to completely revamp Chinese society.

 During the Battle of Changsha which took place in the 1850’s, Taiping forces launched fire arrows over the city walls.
 And while Qing forces were distracted, the Taiping army were building underground tunnels.
 During some intense fighting, gunpowder buried by Taiping forces exploded, blowing large holes in the walls.